Archi

 Have some info to add for this board?
 Edit the source for this page here.

-This is the latest development release of CircuitPython that will work with the Archi.
+This is the latest stable release of CircuitPython that will work with the Archi.

 Included frozen(?) modules: adafruit_framebuf, adafruit_led_animation, adafruit_motor, adafruit_mpu6050, adafruit_pixel_framebuf, adafruit_register, adafruit_seesaw, neopixel, simpleio